Skip to content

 For JSON error responses, deserialization is attempted only when the response content type is JSON-compatible.
 If deserialization fails, the client falls back to the non-generic OpenApiException and preserves the raw response body for troubleshooting.

-For successful JSON responses that are expected to have a body, an empty response body results in InvalidOperationException("The response body was empty.").
+For successful JSON responses that are expected to contain a body, an empty response body results in InvalidOperationException("The response body was empty.").

 Example: